OWASP/www-staff/projects/202006-GlobalAppSec-Dublin.md

 ## Sponsorships

-This event offers several parter sponsorships opportunities.
-If you are interested in supporting the event please contact [kelly@owasp.org](mailto:kelly@owasp.org&subject:Dublin%20Sponsorship).
+This event offers several parter sponsorship opportunities.
+If you are interested in supporting the event please contact [kelly@owasp.com](mailto:kelly@owasp.com&subject:Dublin%20Sponsorship).
 Below is a list of existing and available sponsorships.
-Please note all sponsorship levels include a table in the exhibition area and logos on conference materials and signage.
 All sponsor assets will go in a folder named sponsors in this repo.

-* Gold Sponsor. $5,000.
-Recognition and five-minute talk at keynote
-* Gold Sponsor. $5,000.
-Github
-* Bronze Sponsor, $1,000
-* Bronze Sponsor, $1,000
-* Bronze Sponsor, $1,000
-* Bronze Sponsor, $1,000
-* Bronze Sponsor, $1,000
+Sponsorship Status
+Sponsorship Contract Status to Date (as of 08:00amET December 5, 2019) Amount Contracted: €25,500.00 Amount Collected: 0

+### Ruby
+- Cobalt Labs
+- Security Journey
+- White Source Software

+### Lanyards (1) SOLD OUT
+- BCC Risk

 ## Legal